 Living in a tiny house means learning to let go and enjoy a new life.
 One in which you will have less stuff, fewer bills and less living expenses.
 This lifestyle will also provide you with more free time for you and your family.

 When he moved to Colorado, Jack was feeling out of place and the first two weeks were the hardest for him.
 He was used to working more than 50 hours per week and out of the sudden he had too much free time on his hands.
 He was anxious and he didn’t know where to start from or what to start with.
-The good part was that he was slowly catching up on his sleep and he wasn’t as tired as he was when he lived in the city.
+The good part was that he was slowly catching up on his sleep.
+He wasn’t as tired as he was when living in the city.

 Related article: Off-grid limitations that no one tells you about